• Latest

 Share on FacebookShare on Twitter

-Chicago — Envision a peaceful Tuesday night winding down for bed and hearing the phone ring at 11:30 pm “Hey be ready for tomorrow… potentially.”
+Chicago — Envision a peaceful Tuesday night winding down for bed and hearing the phone ring at 11:30 pm “Hey, be ready for tomorrow… potentially.”
 That was Trent Thornton’s reality Tuesday night.
-Twenty four hours later Thorton was standing on the bump at Wrigley Field in the tenth inning of a tie game, making his Cubs debut in front of a packed weeknight crowd that had already watched another night of chaos unfold.
+Twenty-four hours later Thornton was standing on the bump at Wrigley Field in the tenth inning of a tie game, making his Cubs debut in front of a packed weeknight crowd that had already watched another night of chaos unfold.

 “I think I kind of blacked out to be honest, I’m just glad I got that first one out of the way.”
 Thornton said after putting up a scoreless frame in the tenth.
 “But that was a heck of a game, full team effort.
 That was fun to watch and fun to be a part of.”